Boutin Student Center, Residence Life Office

 Worcester, MA 01609

-The Office of Residence Life has a strong commitment to creating an environment in the residence halls that assists students in their growth and development and encourages academic excellence, social competence, independence, and a sense of community living.
-A well-trained staff—including area coordinators, resident directors, and resident assistants—provides programming, guidance, and support to the residence hall community.
+The Office of Residence Life and Student Conduct has a strong commitment to creating an environment in the residence halls that assists students in their growth and development and encourages academic excellence, social competence, independence, and a sense of community living.
+A well-trained staff—including Area Coordinators, Graduate Assistants, and Resident Assistants—provides programming, guidance, and support to the residence hall community.
 When these activities are combined with the active participation of the residents, the halls become more than just places to sleep; they become living and learning environments.

-The assistant director is responsible for the leadership and management of the residence life and housing program.
-The assistant director supervises the residence life staff, oversees the housing assignment process for all returning and new incoming students, provides direction for departmental processes, and administers the student conduct hearing process for violations of Becker College policies.
-The assistant director's goal is to provide a positive and productive experience for students that will be filled with new friendships and opportunities for academic achievement and personal growth.
+The Director of Residence Life & Student Conduct is responsible for the leadership and management of the residence life and housing program.
+The Director supervises the residence life staff, oversees the housing assignment process for all returning and new incoming students, provides direction for departmental processes, and administers the student conduct hearing process for violations of Becker College policies.
+The Director's goal is to provide a positive and productive experience for students that will be filled with new friendships and opportunities for academic achievement and personal growth.

-The area coordinator (AC) is a full-time, live-in professional who reports to the assistant director of residence life and housing.
-ACs are assigned to administer a residential area and supervise the residence life coordinators, resident directors, and resident assistants.
-Each area coordinator serves as a campus hearing officer who adjudicates on-campus student discipline.
-In addition, ACs manage major departmental projects including parental outreach, faculty and staff outreach, staff selection and training, publications, programming, and staff recognition.
-It is the responsibility of each area coordinator to work actively with staff and students to promote a positive community environment.
+The Area Coordinator (AC) is a full-time, live-in, master's degree level professional who reports to the Director of Residence Life and Student Conduct.
+ACs are assigned to administer a residential area and supervise the resident assistants.
+Each Area Coordinator serves as a campus hearing officer who adjudicates on-campus student discipline.
+In addition, ACs manage major departmental projects including: parental outreach; faculty and staff outreach; operations and student conduct; staff leadership and training; assessment and social media; programming and residence education; publications; and staff recognition.